-Materials: Hula-hoop, bike inner tube, or rope/webbing circle
+Materials: Hula-hoop, bike inner tube or rope/webbing circle

 - 1. Begin with the whole team in a circle, holding hands. - 2.
-Insert the hula hoop into the circle and reconnect the hands through the middle of the hoop.
-The group must pass the hula hoop from one person to another without letting go of hands. - 3.
-Have the whole team pass through the hula hoop one individual at a time, then try going through it two people at a time then 3.
+Insert the hula-hoop into the circle and reconnect the hands through the middle of the hoop.
+The group must pass the hula-hoop from one person to another without letting go of hands. - 3.
+Have the whole team pass through the hula hoop one individual at a time, then try going through it 2 people at a time, then 3.

 Variation #1: Speed Pass: Have two hoops start at the same end of the circle but move in opposite directions around the circle.
-Encourage the crowd to cheer the hoops on and intensify the game.
-Variation #2: Time the group on the initial trial using a stopwatch.
-Challenge the group to beat the initial time.
-It can be repeated 2-3 times MAX.
-Groups eventually lose interest after that.
-Remember, all activities have different variations to them.
-Add your variation and make it yours.
+Encourage the crowd to cheer the hoops on and make the game more intense.
+Variation #2: Using a stopwatch, time the group on the initial trial.
+Challenge group to beat the initial time.
+Can be repeated 2-3 times MAX groups eventually lose interest after that.
+Remember all activities have different variations to them.
+Add your own variation and make it yours.